+THREE'S ABOUT !-MARCH!
+HALT!
+DRESS!

-The column comes THREE'S ABOUT!-MARCH!
-ABOUT by three's and HALT!
-DRESS! | dresses to the pivot flank.
+The column comes ABOUT by three's, and dreffes to the pi-vot flank.

-In this manner the pivot files have (nearly) kept their ground and cover; the distance from division to division is equal to the front of each; the leaders place themselves on the pivot flanks of divisions; any small irregularity of covering is easily corrected, and the column is in a situation either to form in line by wheeling up, or to move forward with exactness.
+In this manner the pivot files have (nearly) kept their ground and cover; the distance from division to division is equal to the front of each; the leaders place themselves on the pivot flanks of divisions; any small negularity of covering is easily corrected, and the column is in a situation either to form in line by wheeling up, or to move forward with exactness.